-What Style Of Photography Suits You?
+What Style of Photography Suits You?

 Traditional wedding photographers will be able to capture the key moments in your wedding with skill and ease.
-There won’t be any surprises but you can trust them to capture the sunset moment and especially nail those posed family shots that are important to your mum.
+There won’t be any surprises but you can trust them to capture the sunset moment, and especially nail those posed family shots that are important to your mum.

 This style is for couples who are looking for something different.
 The photographer should be ready to go the distance and make the most of the venue.
-They will take your lead and be willing to follow as you jump into the waves at the beach, pose on mountain bikes or even lay in a rice paddy.
+They will take your lead and be willing to follow as you jump into the waves at the beach, pose on mountain bikes, or even lay in a rice paddy.

-A special effects photographer will have a portfolio with images that are moody and interesting after being altered and ‘improved’ in post-production.
+A special effects photographer will have a portfolio with images that are interesting after being altered and ‘improved’ in post-production.
 Their portfolio will likely include photos that look like old movies with different tones and light effects.
 This is a super cool style but it’s not for everybody.